1/28/2025

 speaker

 I apologize for that.
-Sounds like it's working right now.
-So maybe thanks for taking my question.
-I apologize if somebody asked it, but just I think you lowered the R&D expense for the full year.
-Can you just talk about maybe what's driving that and, you know, maybe going back to one of the initial questions around the Amplify JV.
-Obviously, a lot of kind of good, good, I guess, strategic reasons to continue to invest in that, but I believe it was a multi-phase project.
-Is it fair to assume that it will be, you know, you'll be doing it in phases and deciding to move forward or is it we should assume that all three phases are moving forward?
+It sounds like it's working right now.
+Thanks for taking my question.
+I apologize if somebody asked it, but I think you lowered the R&D expense for the full year.
+Can you just talk about maybe what's driving that and Maybe going back to one of the initial questions around the amplified JV, obviously a lot of kind of good, I guess, strategic reasons to continue to invest in that, but I believe it was a multi-phase project.
+Is it fair to assume that you will be doing it in phases and deciding to move forward, or is it we should assume that all three phases are moving forward now?

 speaker